 What are the views of the AFLFA?

 The issue of oversaturation of gambling advertising in the footy world needs to be addressed.
-We recognise that betting companies bring an enormous amount of sponsorship money to the game, however the ubiquitousness of gambling in the football world is unhealthy and something which concerns many fans.
+However, the predominance of gambling in football is unhealthy and something which concerns many fans.

 Grand Final tickets

 The AFL continues to allocate thousands of seats to non-competing AFL clubs, which they funnel into expensive corporate packages and pass on to sponsors.
 The AFL does the same, selling Grand Final packages to those who can afford the exorbitant prices, well before the finals series even starts.

 Currently, the AFL allocates just 17,000 AFL Grand Final tickets to each competing club’s members.
 We believe it should increase that to at least 25,000 each.

 The AFLFA strongly rejects behaviours that are racist, sexist, homophobic, transphobic, ableist (prejudiced against people with a disability), or reflects any other prejudice based on a person’s identity.
 The AFLFA has joined the Australian Human Rights Commission’s – Racism.
 It Stops With Me Campaign.